 It's also possible that you live far from the nearest connection to your utility company, so installation of high tension cables and a transformer to your home will be very expensive.
-Then, being off the grid may be your only option.
+Then, being off the grid may be your best option.

 If you have a reliable utility company, then a grid-tied system with no batteries, is your best option.

 In South Africa, Eskom is not at all dependable; total blackout is a constant nagging fear.
-Add to that the destruction of the local switching gear by frequent power outages, and you have a serious problem.
+Add to that the destruction of the local switching-gear by frequent power outages; now you have a serious problem.

-In this scenario, I used to think a hybrid system best; more recently other experts in the field have pointed to serious damage from dirty utility power damaging your equipment.
+In this scenario I used to think a hybrid system best; more recently other experts in the field have pointed to serious damage from dirty utility power destroying your equipment.
 Let's consider all three options.

 This short essay on solar PV systems also discusses whether you need a bank of batteries.

-The upside of the grid tied option is that you have no need of expensive batteries; and the utility company will pay you for any excess you produce.
+The upside of the grid-tied option is that you have no need of expensive batteries; and the utility company will pay you for any excess you produce.

 During sunlight hours, your Photo Voltaic panels supply your home with direct current that is converted into more usable AC by an inverter; it's immediately available for general household appliances.
-Any excess power is fed into the grid, turning your meter backwards, and crediting your account.
+Any excess power is fed into the grid, turning your meter backwards and crediting your account.

-After dark, or if you need more energy for say heavy machinery during the day, or the oven, you can then rely on the grid to supply your needs.
+After dark or if you need more energy for say heavy machinery during the day, you can then rely on the grid to supply your requirements.